 We pass a beautiful colonial-era residence with an intriguing past.
 Nestled between the river and the Wesley Hospital, Moorlands was built by the widow of Patrick Mayne — a butcher and popular public figure who supposedly confessed to a murder on his deathbed!

-We cruise past the iconic Regatta Hotel, where Merle Thornton (the mother of actress Sigrid Thornton) chained herself to the public bar in 1965 — insisting she be served a drink and thus kicking off the women’s liberation movement in Brisbane.
+Our narrator also references the iconic Regatta Hotel, where Merle Thornton (the mother of actress Sigrid Thornton) chained herself to the public bar in 1965 — insisting she be served a drink and thus kicking off the women’s liberation movement in Brisbane.

 Passing the Indooroopilly Island Conservation Park — home to one of the largest flying fox colonies in Australia — we soon reach the more affluent suburbs of Brisbane.
 Huge mansions with long jetties line the riverfront.
-It’s difficult to believe that many were inundated by muddy water in the devastating flood of 2011.
+It’s difficult to believe that many were inundated by water in the devastating flood of 2011.

-Further along the river we pass under the Walter Taylor Bridge.
+Further along the river, we pass under the Walter Taylor Bridge.
 This unique structure was built complete with accommodation in the abutments for the toll keeper.
 The builder — Walter Taylor himself — took out a mining license when he discovered gold-bearing quartz on the bridge’s construction site.
 He had no interest in the gold, mind you.
 The licence ensured that no one else could meddle with his bridge and mine the site.
 Today the heritage-listed bridge could literally be sitting on a gold mine!

 After patting a few kangaroos and an extremely docile emu, and visiting the wombats, cassowaries and wallabies, we head over to the koala enclosure to watch a keeper presentation.
 We also catch the fascinating Free Flight Raptor Show.
 We see an eagle, barking owls and some falcons, and on the command of their trainer, some of the birds fly directly over our heads.
 I’m quietly thankful there are no swooping magpies involved!
-That would be very ‘Australian’!

-It’s soon time for lunch and we decide to eat at the Sleepy Koala Café.
+It’s time for lunch and we decide to eat at the Sleepy Koala Café.
 I find myself sharing our table with a very friendly bush turkey.
 Once he departs, we tuck into our sandwiches, only to discover that there are other diners nearby.
 The dining area is encircled by indoor eucalyptus trees — occupied by more koalas!

 Additional images: Bigstock

 Marianne Diaz is a research scientist by day and a freelance travel writer by night!
-She’s travelled to Sri Lanka to explore her children’s part-heritage, and enjoyed research trips to Japan, and Bloomington, Chicago and Boston in the USA.
-Her main travel goal is to get to the Italian Aeolian Islands to check out the other half of her children’s background.
+She has travelled to Sri Lanka to explore her children’s part-heritage, and enjoyed research trips to Japan, and Bloomington, Chicago and Boston in the USA.
+Marianne’s main travel goal is to get to the Italian Aeolian Islands to check out the other half of her children’s background.
 She also loves exploring history-laden Australian country towns.